ome/omeroweb-install/README.md

 OMERO.web installation scripts
 ==============================

-Example of OMERO.web installation scripts for Linux: CentOS7, Ubuntu 16.04 and 14.04 and Mac OS X.
+Example of OMERO.web installation scripts for Linux: CentOS7, Ubuntu 16.04 and Mac OS X.
 These scripts are provided to help new users with installing OMERO.web for the first time on a clean system, and can be used as the basis for more advanced configurations.